d1024choi/pathgan_pytorch/README.md

 2) Pretrained Network Params
     * Create a folder './pretrained_cnn' and copy 'saved_cnn_exp12_model70.pt' (link) into the created folder.
-    * (Optional) if you want to evaluate our trained model, copy folders ('model0', 'model1', 'model2', link) into './saved_models'.

 3) Libraries
     * python 3.6